 This AvPD blog is part diary, part SOS.
 A message in a bottle from someone who spends most of her life indoors, doing a bit of keep fit, reading books, feeding foxes, doting on two rescue cats, and quietly wondering if she’ll end up as one of those headlines: Skeleton of Woman Found in Suburban House.
 Cats Appear Well Fed.

 I’m not your usual blogger.
 I left school at 15, so I’m completely uneducated.
-I’m a vegan, born in 1975, which makes me a midlifer – though a young one at heart, in looks, flexibility, and the things I still find exciting.
-Not that I actually do any of them, like riding rollercoasters or summoning the dead (anything really where I’m not expected to talk to people).
+I’m a vegan, born in 1965, a mid-lifer heading towards a lonely old-age – though a young one at heart, in looks, flexibility, and the things I still find exciting.
+Not that I actually do any of them, like riding rollercoasters or summoning the dead (anything really where I’m not expected to talk to people, apart from the deceased who communicate in a style I can manage).

 I’ve been “diagnosed” with a mixed moderate personality disorder – anxious-avoidant, with borderline and histrionic traits thrown in for flavour.
 This was based on a one hour phone call with a psychiatrist who actually asked, “Are you histrionic?” and I, being helpful, said yes.
 Hence the official note about being histrionic.